-Additional upside market pressure is also occurring as utilities continue their return to a longer-term contracting cycle to replace expiring contracts.
-Cumulative uncommitted demand through 2034 is almost 865 million pounds U_3O_8 (Source: UxC Uranium Market Overview Q4 2024).
-This utility demand, along with that from financial entities, government programs, various producers, as well as the increasing interest in nuclear energy for data centers, are adding to the strong fundamentals supporting the uranium market.
+Additionally, there is positive momentum on the demand side as utilities continue their return to a longer-term contracting cycle to replace expiring contracts.
+It is estimated that cumulative uncommitted demand through 2035 is more than 950 million pounds U_3O_8 (Source: UxC Uranium Market Overview Q1 2025).
+This utility demand, together with potential demand from financial entities, government programs and the overall increase in interest in nuclear energy as a source for growing electricity demand from artificial intelligence and data center applications, are adding positive tailwinds to the strong fundamentals in the uranium market.